takenet/blip-docs/source/includes/en/extensions/threads.md

 Also, remember to remove the instance from the thread identifier (if any) when requesting for a transcription; please refer to the [Addressing section](#addressing) for more information about instances.

 **NOTE**: When the user requests a transcript from an email channel or a Skype channel, you must escape the thread's identity, as shown in the C# example code's ReceiveAsync() method for instance.
-This also holds when sending commands through HTTP/other SDKs as well.
+This also holds for requesting the transcript through HTTP/other SDKs as well.